winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 * {:.verse}“Universal Vision’s[\[18\]](#n18){:#ref18} father was Bandhuma,\\
 And his mother was Bandhuvatī.\\
 His capitol was Bandhuvatī,\\
-Where that Buddha taught Dharma.
+Where that Buddha taught the Dharma.

 30\.
 “The Buddha Śikhin’s father was named \*Aruṇa, and he was from a lineage of warrior kings.
 His mother’s name was \*Prabhāvātī,[\[19\]](#n19){:#ref19} and the King ruled from a city named \*Aruṇavātī.”
 {:#p30}